CavalettoCake/CavalettoCake.github.io/_posts/2023-12-01-GitHub-Shortcuts.md

 2. Install [Git](https://git-scm.com/), a version control system that works on your computer.
 3. Install Jekyll, a static site generator, following their [installation guides](https://jekyllrb.com/docs/installation/).
 4. Head over to Chirpy's [Getting Started](https://chirpy.cotes.page/posts/getting-started/) guide and follow it.
   + Choose the fork option.
-Otherwise, you will have more files to create to get your build to deploy correctly
+Otherwise, you will have to create several files for your build to deploy correctly
-  + Even with the fork option I met roadblocks due to missing configurations (on Windows).
+  + Running on Windows, I have met roadblocks due to missing configurations.
 I had to run an extra command line found on Stackoverflow [here](https://stackoverflow.com/questions/72331753/ruby-and-rails-github-action-exit-code-16)
   + If you follow the steps but your image does not show in the side bar, this command seems to fix it: `bash tools/init.sh`

 ## Useful commands